Ketamine Assisted Psychotherapy KAP NeuConnections November 29, 2022

 Stimulates growth of neural pathways and disrupts thought loops that may contribute to anxiety and depression.

-KAP Program Manager
+KAP Program Director

 Frequently Asked Questions